Ian Paisley: Early activism

-In 1949, Paisley formed a Northern Irish branch of the National Union of Protestants, the group being led in the UK by his uncle, W. St Clair Taylor.
+In 1949 Paisley formed a Northern Irish branch of the National Union of Protestants, the group being led in the UK by his uncle, W. St Clair Taylor.
 Paisley's first political involvement came at the 1950 general election when he campaigned on behalf of the successful Ulster Unionist Party (UUP) candidate in Belfast West, the Church of Ireland minister James Godfrey MacManaway.
-Independent Unionist MP Norman Porter came to lead the National Union of Protestants, while Paisley became treasurer, but Paisley left after Porter refused to join the Free Presbyterian Church.
+The independent Unionist MP Norman Porter came to lead the National Union of Protestants, while Paisley became treasurer, but Paisley left after Porter refused to join the Free Presbyterian Church.

 Paisley first hit headlines in 1956 when Maura Lyons, a 15-year-old Belfast Catholic doubting her faith, sought his help and was smuggled illegally to Scotland by members of his Free Presbyterian Church.
 Paisley publicly played a tape of her religious conversion but refused to help with the search for her, saying he would rather go to prison than return her to her Catholic family.
 Lyons eventually returned both to her family and Catholicism.

-In 1956, Paisley was one of the founders of Ulster Protestant Action (UPA).
+In 1956 Paisley was one of the founders of Ulster Protestant Action (UPA).
 Its initial purpose was to organise the defence of Protestant areas against anticipated Irish Republican Army (IRA) activity.
 It carried out vigilante patrols, made street barricades, and drew up lists of IRA suspects in both Belfast and rural areas.
 The UPA was to later become the Protestant Unionist Party in 1966.
 UPA factory and workplace branches were formed, including one by Paisley in Belfast's Ravenhill area under his direct control.
 The concern of the UPA increasingly came to focus on the defence of 'Bible Protestantism' and Protestant interests where jobs and housing were concerned.
 The UPA also campaigned against the allocation of public housing to Catholics.

 As Paisley came to dominate UPA, he received his first convictions for public order offences.
 In June 1959, Paisley addressed a UPA rally in the mainly-Protestant Shankill district of Belfast.
 During the speech, he shouted out the addresses of some Catholic-owned homes and businesses in the area.
 These homes and businesses were then attacked by the crowd; windows were smashed, shops were looted and "Taigs out" painted on the doors.

 During the 1964 UK general election campaign, an Irish republican candidate displayed an Irish tricolour from the window of his office in a republican area of Belfast.
 Paisley threatened that if the Royal Ulster Constabulary (RUC) did not remove the tricolour he would lead a march to the office and take it down himself.
-The Flags and Emblems Act banned the public display of any symbol, with the exception of the Union Flag, that could cause a breach of the peace.
+The Flags and Emblems Act 1954 banned the public display of any symbol, with the exception of the Union Flag, that could cause a breach of the peace.
 In response, armed officers arrived at the building, smashed their way inside and seized the flag.
 This led to severe rioting between republicans and the RUC.
 Thirty people, including at least 18 officers, had to be hospitalised.